Policies

 Authors should suggest recommended reviewers in the relevant subject area, and support Seismica's goal of creating a diverse reviewer pool whenever possible.
 For example, where a submission is focused on a specific geographical area, we ask that the authors suggest at least one reviewer based in that region.
 This ensures a wider diversity of reviewers and increases the impact of the scientific work.
 Authors are encouraged to include early career researchers, women and members of other underrepresented groups in their discipline in their list of suggested reviewers.
 Authors should not recommend reviewers with a known conflict of interest.
 Reviewer suggestions should be made through the 'Comments to the Editor' box in the submission system.

-To save time for authors and peer-reviewers, only those papers that seem likely to meet our editorial criteria will be sent for formal review.
-Papers may be judged by the handling editor(s) (after consulting with the Production Editor and one additional Handling Editor) to be rejected promptly without external review for any of the following reasons:
+To save time for authors and peer-reviewers, only papers that seem likely to meet our editorial criteria will be sent for formal review.
+Papers may be judged by the handling editor(s) (after consulting with the Production Editor and one additional handling editor) to be rejected promptly without external review for any of the following reasons:

 • of insufficient interest;